My minimalist mobile phone

 A black lock screen background may seem boring and impersonal, but it has a practical purpose: it means I can check the time during the night without lighting up the room.
 I also like how it combines with the dark blue body to give the phone a slab-like appearance.

 I’ve made two customisations to the lock screen.
 Firstly, the battery icon shows the percentage remaining, so that I can more easily judge whether it needs charging.
-Secondly, widgets show the current temperature, chance of rain, and wind speed, so I can quickly check whether I’ll need to wear a coat.
+Secondly, widgets show the current temperature, chance of rain, and wind speed, so I can quickly check whether I’ll need a coat.
 Tapping on any of these widgets opens the Weather app for more detail.

 My control centre